gracewang723/Algo_Course/index.rst

 * Fall 2018

-* Core course for undergraduates of UESTC
+* Core course for undergraduates in UESTC

 Course Mission
 =========================